LeonDavidZipp/minishell/README.md

 <img width="580" alt="Screen Shot 2024-04-28 at 2 24 33 PM" src="https://github.com/LeonDavidZipp/minishell/assets/117377515/df74d95a-d620-4ae2-ba86-588d3cfa5d57">

+Most of the failed tests are caused by homebrew being in our PATH, but not in bash's PATH!
+If you have the same issue in your code, simply remove brew from your PATH, but we deemed this impractical and unnecessary.

 ### 4. Dockerization and Devcontainers

 ## The 3 Pillars of Minishell